royalgarter/the-newsroom-rss/README.md

 ---

-> _"In the Information Age, ignorance is a choice.", "It's not the news, it's how you get the news.", "We just decided to try to do it better." — The Newsroom by Will McAvoy_
+> _"In the Information Age, ignorance is a choice.", "It's not the news, it's how you get the news.", "We just decided to try to do it better." — Will McAvoy, The Newsroom by Aaron Sorkin_